Baao: Education

 The Baao Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.

-Baao Community College the lone state school offering tertiary courses for college students.
+Baao Community College is the lone state school in the municipality offering tertiary courses.
+On September 15, 2025, it was officially converted from a community college into a state college bearing the new name the Rinconada State College (RSC).

 La Consolacion College Baao (formerly, the Sta.
 Monica Academy) is a private catholic school run by Augustinian sisters.
 It offers both elementary and secondary quality education with the purpose of creating graduates not only of high caliber but also with hearts that are "in one" with the poor.

 Rosary School Inc. (formerly, the Rosary Learning Center) is a private educational institution offering complete preschool, elementary and secondary courses.

 Ave Maria Early Childhood Impressions Center is a private catholic school for toddlers and preschoolers ages two years old and above.